 Afzaal Iqbal , MD

-Hi and welcome to the University of Rochester's Anesthesiology Program!
-I'm Afzaal - I'm looking forward to an exciting year.
-We've got some great people here and I have no doubt you can find a niche no matter where you're from.
+Welcome to the University of Rochester’s Anesthesia Program!
+We've got some great people here and I have no doubt you’ll find a niche no matter where you're from.
 I was born in NYC, then moved down south to sunny West Palm Beach for a few years before heading abroad to the middle east.
-I came back for college at Emory in Atlanta, majoring in Neuroscience and then flew back up to the northeast for medical schoolat SUNY Stony Brook.
+I returned to the south for college at Emory in Atlanta, majoring in Neuroscience and Behavioral Biology, and then flew back up to the northeast for medical school at SUNY Stony Brook.
 My family currently lives in Rochester so it was an easy choice to come back for residency.
-You'll notice that we work pretty hard here and your peers will be super competent but they all have active lives outside the hospital - Rochester makes it easy tolive, work and play.
-I'm a sports enthusiast myself and try to stay active whenever I can.
-I look forward to meeting this year's applicants and making education a priority for my fellow residents.
+Strong Memorial Hospital is a busy place with plenty of high acuity patients that will certainly train you to handle the most challenging situations exceedingly well.
+You'll notice that we work pretty hard here and your peers will be incredibly competent but they all have active lives outside the hospital - Rochester makes life easy with low cost of living (many residents own homes), a surprisingly varied culinary scene and plenty of well-attended outdoor activities and festivals throughout the year.
+I'm a sports enthusiast myself and try to stay active whenever I can, either at the gym or out in the field.
+We have multiple department events that bring us together and I’d say we are all not just colleagues, but great friends.
+All in all, the people you will work with and the training you will receive are superb bar none - feel free to contact any one of us with your questions.
+We look forward to meeting the new applicants this season!

 Tegan Palma, MD